lennymalard/melpy-project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The project was born in 2022, while I was still in high school.
-I was taking an online course in machine learning, but found myself frustrated at not understanding how all of these algorithms worked.
-So I decided to implement them myself in order to understand them perfectly.
+The project started in 2022 when I was still in high school.
+While taking an online machine learning course, I got frustrated with not fully understanding how the algorithms worked.
+To solve this, I decided to implement them myself to gain a deeper and clearer understanding.

-First a python file, today melpy is a full-fledged library imitating today's best.
-You'll find tools for pre-processing data, as well as classes for training architectures such as FNN and CNN.
+What started as a simple Python script has become Melpy, a deep learning library built entirely from scratch using NumPy.
+Melpy is inspired by the best tools available and makes it easy to create and train models like FNNs and CNNs.
+It also includes tools for data preprocessing and data visualization, making it a complete solution for deep learning.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

  [![Numpy][Numpy.org]][numpy-url] [![Matplotlib][Matplotlib.org]][Matplotlib-url] [![tqdm][tqdm.github.io]][tqdm-url]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started